squid-cache/squid-cache.github.io/KnowledgeBase/Windows.rst

 === Visual Studio ===
 Almost no work on this environment has been done since [[Squid-2.7]].

 Entirely new .sln, .sdf and .vcxproj build files need to be generated.
 Ideally these would mirror the on-Windows style of convenience libraries assembled to produce a number of different binaries.
-Experiments along those lines have some nice results, but issues with BZR on Windows are causing trouble.
-The Squid developers are discussing moving to git, which will hopefully resolve the main issue there.
+Experiments along those lines have some nice results.

 == Troubleshooting ==